JPC SYSTEMIC PATHOLOGY

 · Results in sudden death or nervous signs

-· Enterohemorrhagic (ETEC) E. coli (O serotypes) colonization of the small intestine > Shiga-like toxin enters blood stream > toxin damages endothelium and tunica muscularis (angiotoxin)> affinity for vessels in CNS and facial subcutis > edema and encephalomalacia
+· Enterohemorrhagic (ETEC) E. coli (specific O serotypes with Shiga-like toxin type IIe toxin production) colonization of the small intestine > Shiga-like toxin enters blood stream > toxin has affinity for endothelium expressing the receptors globotriaosylceramide and globotetraosylceramide > affinity for vessels in CNS, facial subcutis, colonic mesentery, and gastric cardia > damages endothelium and tunica muscularis (angiotoxin) > vasogenic edema and encephalomalacia

-· Spread via aerosols, direct contact, feed and other vehicles
+· Bacteria is spread via aerosols, direct contact, feed, and other vehicles

 · E. coli epithelial colonization (jejunum / ileum) is mediated by F18ab fimbriae